 |Type 1008 2 Hz|

-The Test Bed currently utilizes version 3.0 RSU hardware and software.
-It will be upgraded to RSU v4.1 in Spring 2018.
+The Test Bed utilizes version 4.1 RSU hardware and software.

 Each connected intersection has a 4G/LTE backhaul.
 The backhaul connection is currently used for PATH researchers to maintain and manage the Test Bed.
 It will be utilized to communicate with the Security Credential Management System (SCMS), and transmit real-time intersection data to the nation's connected vehicle data warehouse.
 Caltrans and PATH do not archive Test Bed data.
 Test Bed data can be accessed through the nation's data warehouse.